Ntji Tounkara

-Ntji Tounkara Diarra (born 10 January 2005) is a Spanish footballer who plays as a midfielder for Atlético Sanluqueño CF, on loan from Córdoba CF.
+Ntji Tounkara Diarra (born 10 January 2005) is a Spanish footballer who plays as a midfielder for SD Ponferradina.

 Career

 Born in Huesca, Aragon to Malian parents, Tounkara began his career with hometown side SD Huesca before moving to Deportivo Alavés in 2021.
 He made his senior debut with the C-team on 9 September 2023, starting in a 1–0 Tercera Federación home win over SD Beasain, and scored his first goal fourteen days later, netting the opener in a 5–1 home routing of Touring KE.

 On 16 July 2024, Tounkara signed for Córdoba CF and was initially assigned to the reserves also in the fifth division.
 He made his first team debut the following 2 May, coming on as a late substitute for Isma Ruiz in a 4–2 Segunda División home win over Cádiz CF.

 On 15 August 2025, Tounkara was loaned to Primera Federación side Atlético Sanluqueño CF for one year.
+Despite being an undisputed starter, he moved to fellow league team AD Alcorcón also in a temporary deal on 30 January 2026.

+On 24 July 2026, Tounkara moved to SD Ponferradina also in division three.